Unboxed-Software/solana-course/content/env-variables.md

 pub use payment::*;
 ```

-### 8. Update Payment Instruction
+### 9. Update Payment Instruction

-Next, update the payment instruction to validate the `fee_destination` account in the instruction against the `fee_destination` stored in the program config account.
+Next, update the payment instruction to check that the `fee_destination` account in the instruction matches the `fee_destination` stored in the program config account.
 The instruction's fee calculation will also be based on the `fee_basis_point` stored in the program config account.

 ```rust
 use crate::state::ProgramConfig;